LeandroCaniglia/Writings/GitHub Notes.md

 -
 And of those that use them, their use is very skewed.
 The median number of pull requests per project is 2 (44.7% of projects have only 1, and 95% have 25 or less)

+If the commits in a pull-request are reworked only the resulting commits are registered -
+GitHub records only the commits that result from peer-revisions, not the original commits.

+It is common in projects to require a commit squash (merging all different commits into a single one) before the set of commits is merged with the main repository.
+In other words, some estimation needs to be included for non-observable commits.

+Most  pull  requests  appear  as  non-merged even if they are actually merged -